Feirlane/akademy-bof-gcal-synchronizer/README.md

-# akademy-bof-gcal-synchronizer
-Akademy 2015 BoF Google Calendar Synchronizer
+# Akademy 2015 BoF Google Calendar Synchronizer

 This script will synchronize the events on the Akademy 2015 Community wiki with a google calendar.
 It'll try to never delete events when they are modified on the wiki, and instead find and update the corresponding event on google calendar.